nixworks/public/news/2007/11/24/README.md

 ##### Wildfire
 ### [ Wildfires in Malibu, California, cause 100 homes in 3 separate communities to be evacuated.
 250 acre of state park land burned south of Malibu Lake. ](/news/2007/11/24/wildfires-in-malibu-california-cause-100-homes-in-3-separate-communities-to-be-evacuated-250-acre-of-state-park-land-burned-south-of-mal.md)
-_Context: Wildfire, Malibu, California, state park_
+_Context: Malibu, California, Wildfire, state park_

 ##### Typhoon Mitag
 ### [ Typhoon Mitag remains static over the Philippine Sea but changes course, and is expected to make landfall in Aurora-Isabela provinces of the Philippines on Monday due to the very slow and unusual movement. ](/news/2007/11/24/typhoon-mitag-remains-static-over-the-philippine-sea-but-changes-course-and-is-expected-to-make-landfall-in-aurora-isabela-provinces-of-th.md)
-_Context: Typhoon Mitag, Philippines, landfall, Isabela, Philippine Sea, Aurora_
+_Context: landfall, Typhoon Mitag, Isabela, Philippines, Aurora, Philippine Sea_

 ##### opposition leader
 ### [ Russian opposition leader Garry Kasparov is arrested during a The Other Russia rally in Moscow. ](/news/2007/11/24/russian-opposition-leader-garry-kasparov-is-arrested-during-a-the-other-russia-rally-in-moscow.md)